Customer complaints are going to sell

 Why is there no lamp in the freezer compartment of a fridge?
 Suitcase wheels should be replaceable!
 I believe you have this kind of small complaints a lot in your daily life.
 Most of them are too small to express, but they will corrode you inside little by little.
 In Japan, there’s a good service to recommend you.
 It’s a “complaint buying service center.”
 You can put complaints in writing and send them to the center.
 The AI rates the complaints in 50 points, and you can get Amazon gift cards according to the points.
 This is totally due to the technological advancement of AI, from character recognition to sentence recognition.
 If it were not for AI, the service couldn’t match financially.

-Positive small complaints grow suppliers
+Positive small complaints move society forward

 If complaints are big enough, people would talk directly to commodity or service suppliers.
 On the other hand, small ones don’t come to the surface because most people are likely to think “they are not the sort of things to speak up.”
 I’m sure that’s a big social loss because such small complaints are exactly what suppliers want to know to improve their business.